ADA-SITE-JML/wm2-2021-summer/homeworks/hw3/README.md

 ###### Custom Post exceptions
 * Check permissions on delete and update.
 Only profile who create that post can update or delete
+* It throws new PostException if user has no permission.
+In controller, exception is catched and redirect to /error url.
+I have used ModelAndView and RedirectAttributes attr for redirecting in order to no to lose Model attr after redirecting.

 ##### User